 I happened on a Disney guidebook that included detailed plans for avoiding long lines.
 The authors did time-motion studies and designed the perfect order and timing of everything in the park.
 (I can’t find the title of the book; if anyone knows what I’m talking about, please leave a comment.)

-This might sound a bit structured for a family vacation.
-I ripped each daily schedule out of the book, and we followed the plan as a war strategy.
+This might sound overly structured for a family vacation.
+I literally ripped each daily schedule out of the book, and we followed the plan like a war strategy.

 Now we use some of the same tricks on every vacation:

 Get there before the doors open.